lilacostaro/Predicting_Visitor_Purchases_with_a_Classification_Model_with_BigQuery_ML/README.md

 At this task we will be adding some new features and creating a second machine learning model called classification_model_2, once there are many more features in the dataset that may help the model better understand the relationship between a visitor's first session and the likelihood that they will purchase on a subsequent visit.

-The new features that we will use are going to awnser the following questions
+The new features that we will use are going to answer the following questions

 - How far the visitor got in the checkout process on their first visit